DjangoGirls/tutorial/dynamic_data_in_templates/README.md

         posts = Post.objects.filter(published_date__isnull=False).order_by('published_date')
         return render(request, 'blog/post_list.html', {'posts': posts})

 That's it!
-Time to go back to our template and display this queryset!
+Time to go back to our template and display this QuerySet!

-If you want to read a little bit more about querysets in Django you should look here: https://docs.djangoproject.com/en/1.6/ref/models/querysets/
+If you want to read a little bit more about QuerySets in Django you should look here: https://docs.djangoproject.com/en/1.6/ref/models/querysets/